opencomputeproject/onie/docs/design-spec/boot_loader.rst

 ----------------------------------

-The MAC address for the Ethernet management interface must reside in non-volatile storage, such as an EEPROM or a NOR-flash sector dedicated to storing manufacturing data.
-It is not acceptable to store the MAC address in a U-Boot environment variable as the U-Boot environment is reset to defaults during provisioning and re-provisioning.
+The MAC address for the Ethernet management interface must reside in non-volatile storage, such as an EEPROM or a NOR flash sector dedicated to storing manufacturing data.
+You **must not** store the MAC address in a U-Boot environment variable as the U-Boot environment is reset to defaults during provisioning and re-provisioning.

 The platform must provide an implementation for the ``mac_read_from_eeprom()`` function , which U-Boot calls during board